-- (1) This Article applies where a casual vacancy occurs in the office of Senator or Deputy, being a vacancy occurring otherwise than upon retirement of the officeholder under Article 5. - (2) The Bailiff shall forthwith inform the Attorney General of the vacancy. - (3) The Attorney General, on being informed of the vacancy, shall forthwith notify the Royal Court. - (4) The Royal Court, on being informed of the vacancy, shall subject to paragraph (5), make an order under the Public Elections (Jersey) Law 200211 for an election to fill the vacancy to be held as soon as is convenient and, in any case, no later than the expiry of such period following the occurrence of the vacancy as may be prescribed. - (5) Where the vacancy occurs after the 31st March immediately preceding the ordinary day of retirement from the office in which the vacancy occurs - (a) the Royal Court shall not order an election to fill the vacancy; and - (b) the vacancy shall be filled at the next ordinary election. - (6) Where, under paragraph (5)(b), an election to fill one or more casual vacancies in the office of Senator is combined with an ordinary election of Senators - (a) where the election is contested - (i) the persons who are elected by the smallest number of votes shall be deemed elected to fill the casual vacancies, - (ii) in the case of an equality of votes between the persons who are elected by the smallest number of votes, the persons who
+- (1) This Article applies where a casual vacancy occurs in the office of Senator or Deputy, being a vacancy occurring otherwise than upon retirement of the officeholder under Article 5. - (2) The Bailiff shall forthwith inform the Attorney General of the vacancy. - (3) The Attorney General, on being informed of the vacancy, shall forthwith notify the Royal Court. - (4) The Royal Court, on being informed of the vacancy, shall subject to paragraph (5), make an order under the Public Elections (Jersey) Law 2002 for an election to fill the vacancy to be held as soon as is convenient and, in any case, no later than the expiry of such period following the occurrence of the vacancy as may be prescribed.

-- shall be deemed elected to fill the casual vacancies shall be determined by lot, - (iii) if the persons elected to fill the casual vacancies will hold office for different periods, the person elected by the smallest number of votes, or, if the votes are equal, such person as is determined by lot, shall be deemed elected to hold office for the shorter period; - (b) where the election is not contested, the persons who shall be deemed elected to fill the casual vacancies shall be determined by lot. - (7) Where under this Article any question is required to be determined by lot, the lots shall be drawn at the sitting of the Royal Court convened for the taking of oath of office by the persons elected in the election. - (8) The States may by Regulations amend the date in paragraph (5).
+- (5) Where the vacancy occurs less than 6 months before the ordinary election at which the Senator or Deputy would otherwise have retired under Article 5 - (a) the Royal Court shall not order an election to fill the vacancy; and - (b) the vacancy shall be filled at the next ordinary election.
+11 - (6) Where, under paragraph (5)(b), an election to fill one or more casual vacancies in the office of Senator is combined with an ordinary election of Senators - (a) where the election is contested - (i) the persons who are elected by the smallest number of votes shall be deemed elected to fill the casual vacancies, - (ii) in the case of an equality of votes between the persons who are elected by the smallest number of votes, the persons who shall be deemed elected to fill the casual vacancies shall be determined by lot, - (iii) if the persons elected to fill the casual vacancies will hold office for different periods, the person elected by the smallest number of votes, or, if the votes are equal, such person as is determined by lot, shall be deemed elected to hold office for the shorter period; - (b) where the election is not contested, the persons who shall be deemed elected to fill the casual vacancies shall be determined by lot. - (7) Where under this Article any question is required to be determined by lot, the lots shall be drawn at the sitting of the Royal Court convened for the taking of oath of office by the persons elected in the election. - (8) The States may by Regulations amend the period in paragraph (5).12